Analogs of Dirichlet $L$-functions in chromatic homotopy theory

-In addition, for an arbitrary number field $\Kbb$, how can we extract a "$J$-spectrum" from $L_{KU}K(\mathcal{O}_\Kbb)$? \end{quest*} Moreover, we find the Brown-Comenetz duals of the Dirichlet $J$-spectra and $K(1)$-local spheres in \Cref{subsec:BC_dual}.
-This duality phenomenon resembles functional equations of the corresponding Dirichlet $L$-functions. \begin{thm*}\textup{(\ref{thm:BC_dual_D_J})} Let $p$ be an odd prime.
-Then we have:
+Moreover, we find the Brown-Comenetz duals of the Dirichlet $J$-spectra and $K(1)$-local spheres in \Cref{subsec:BC_dual}. \begin{defn*} Let $I$ be the spectrum that represents the cohomology theory $X\mapsto \hom_{\Z}(\pi_0(X),\Q/\Z)$.
+The mapping spectrum $\map(X,I)$ is called the Brown-Comenetz dual of a spectrum$X$, denoted by $IX$.
+The $KU$-local Brown-Comenetz dual of a spectrum $X$ is defined to be $I_{KU}X=\map(X,I_{KU})$, where $I_{KU}$ is the Brown-Comenetz dual of the $KU$-local sphere $L_{KU}$. \end{defn*} \begin{thm*}\textup{(\ref{thm:BC_dual_D_J})} Let $p$ be an odd prime.
+Then we have an equivalence of spectra: